 - being irritable and snapping at others

-- persistent low, sad or depressed mood
+- low, sad or depressed mood that doesn't go away

 - crying easily and often